Graduate Students

 Clara DeFontes, M.S.

-Clara is a fourth-year graduate student in the clinical psychology doctoral program.
+Clara is a fifth-year graduate student in the clinical psychology doctoral program.
 She graduated from

 the University of Rochester with a B.A. in Brain and Cognitive Sciences, and Psychology.
 Prior to